DevTeam/Pure.DI/README.md

 ### Troubleshooting

-See files emitted by the Pure.DU by adding these properties to your (*.csproj) project file:
+See files emitted by the Pure.DI by adding these properties to your (*.csproj) project file:

 ```xml
 <PropertyGroup>